Q & A on the Connecticut Individual Use Tax

 The penalty is 10% of the tax due.
 Interest is charged at the rate of 1% per month from the due date of the tax return.
 There are also criminal sanctions for willful failure to file a tax return.

-Effect of This Document: An Informational Publication issued by the Department of Revenue Services (DRS) addresses frequently asked questions about a current position, policy, or practice, usually in a less technical question and answer format.
+EFFECT OF THIS DOCUMENT: An Informational Publication is a document that addresses frequently asked questions about a current Department position, policy or practice, usually in a less technical question and answer format.

 Sales and Use Tax